 - d new powers to resolve disagreements between national authorities; and

-III MARKETS IN FINANCIAL INSTRUMENTS DIRECTIVE (MIFID) REGIME
+III MARKETS IN FINANCIAL INSTRUMENTS DIRECTIVE REGIME

-MiFID5 is a key component of the EU’s Financial Services Action Plan that was introduced in 2000 to further the harmonisation of financial markets within the EU to facilitate a single market in financial services.
-Before the introduction of MiFID, the provision of investment services within the EU was regulated by the Investment Services Directive (ISD).6 This sought to widen access to the financial services market by requiring Member States to permit investment firms that were established in other Member States to carry on the activities authorised by the home Member State in their territories through a passport.
+The Markets in Financial Instruments Directive (MiFID)6 is a key component of the EU’s Financial Services Action Plan that was introduced in 2000 to further the harmonisation of financial markets within the EU to facilitate a single market in financial services.
+Before the introduction of MiFID, the provision of investment services within the EU was regulated by the Investment Services Directive (ISD).7 This sought to widen access to the financial services market by requiring Member States to permit investment firms that were established in other Member States to carry on the activities authorised by the home Member State in their territories through a passport.
 While it introduced the concepts of home Member State regulation and passporting of investment firms across the EU, it became increasingly clear over time that the scope of the ISD was too narrow to deal with the rapid evolution in financial markets that had occurred since its original enactment.
 In addition, the ISD was a minimum harmonisation directive, meaning there were still varying requirements across the EU as different Member States adopted different, often protectionist, approaches.
 MiFID has retained and seeks to expand the passporting framework introduced by the ISD.

 ii Scope of MiFID

-The implementation of MiFID has had an important impact on investment firms across the EEA.
+The implementation of MiFID had an important impact on investment firms across the EEA.
 MiFID expanded the scope of regulation of investment services, as MiFID applies to all EEA investment firms, which is defined as a legal person whose regular occupation or business is the provision of investment services or the performance of investment activities, or both, on a professional basis.
 The list of relevant investment services and investment activities that fall within the scope of MiFID includes various activities often undertaken by asset managers, such as receiving and transmitting orders relating to specified financial instruments, executing orders on behalf of clients, portfolio management and providing investment advice.
 The list of relevant financial instruments that fall within the ambit of the MiFID regime covers not only transferable securities such as shares, but also a wide range of other products, including money market instruments, units in collective investment undertakings and various forms of derivatives.

 iii Core business standards